prof18/marcogomiero.com/content/posts/2021/ktor-logging-on-disk.md

 </configuration>
 ```

-For example, the `DEBUG`  level is set for a specific class that is not stable yet.
+For example, the `DEBUG`  level can be set for a specific class that is not stable yet.

 ```xml
 <logger name="com.company.package.MyClass" level="DEBUG"/>